How the Tax Bill Affects Itemized Deductions

 The changes to the itemized deduction for medical expenses is actually pro-taxpayer, at least for a short time.

 You could only claim a deduction for the portion of your expenses that exceeded 10% of your adjusted gross income through the 2016 tax year.
-The TCJA reduces that threshold to 7.5%, although only for tax years 2017 and 2018.
-This provision is retroactive, so you get a little gift as you go about preparing your 2017 return—you’ll be able to deduct somewhat more in medical expenses.
+The TCJA reduced that threshold to 7.5% in 2017 and 2018, and extended it through 2019.

 The State and Local Taxes Deduction (SALT)

 This deduction was a matter of hot debate as the TCJA made its way through Congress at the end of 2017.
 It used to be unlimited, and it covered a range of taxes: property, sales, and income, although you did have to choose between deducting sales taxes or income taxes.
 You couldn’t claim a deduction for both.

 If you pay $6,000 in property taxes and $5,000 in income taxes for a total of $11,000, as of 2018, you'll lose $1,000 of that deduction.
 You can either claim $5,000 in property taxes or $4,000 in income taxes, but that other $1,000 for the full $11,000 you paid is no longer available.
 This will be a real blow to those who live in states with high income tax rates or areas with high property tax rates, such as New York, New Jersey, California, and the District of Columbia.

 And if you’re married and file a separate return, you must cut that $10,000 figure in half.
 These filers are entitled to only a $5,000 deduction in state, property, and local taxes.
 This rule doesn’t apply to single or head of household filers, however—they can claim the full $10,000.